-At a time when the #MeToo movement is birthing increasingly nuanced dialogues about the way men sexually relate to women, prolific writer and activist, Meena’s, latest lyrical book, When I Hit You: Or, A Portrait of the Writer as Young Wife, bursts pertinently to the fore.
+At a time when the #MeToo movement is birthing increasingly nuanced dialogues on the way men sexually relate to women, prolific writer and activist, Meena’s, latest lyrical book, When I Hit You: Or, A Portrait of the Writer as Young Wife, bursts pertinently to the fore.
 Not out of some biological enactment of motherhood, but because, as Meena herself emphasised, she consciously chose the professional construct of authorship.
 “People have told me: ‘your prose style is unusually tight -well done!’
-It’s not accidentally like that s*** head– it’s because I’ve actively worked on it.
-I’m realising a talent.”
+It’s not accidentally like that s*** head– it’s because I’ve actively worked on it.”
 First published in early 2017, When I Hit You, is speedily gaining global traction.
 The story is primarily based in Mangalore, India, and gives an evocative, personal account of Meena’s entrapment in an abusive marriage.
 There are descriptions of controlling behaviour, escalating physical violence, and finally the horrific acts of repeated rape.

 It is a fierce and unapologetic piece, but is cleverly set apart from other contemporary narratives on domestic violence through its candid yet flowing creativity.
 As the word warrior herself told us: “having been a poet first, with short verse collections such as Touch and Ms. Militancy published before the marriage, due diligence was paid to the choice of words, metre and crafting the narrative.”
 This allows Meena’s story to be uniquely incisive: at once providing a valiant supplement to an existing gender critique.
 For example, one small line reads: ‘Lights, camera, action./Rolling, rolling, role-playing’.
 Immediately, we intuit the wider concept of a woman being scrutinised into her assigned place as well-behaved and submissive.
 Meena’s more objective role as the self-professed ‘writer as a young wife’ allows her to distance herself from her experience without losing any of the poignant clout.
 She also regains mastery over herself in the process.
 By claiming her destiny as a powerful writer, she reclaims her autonomy as a woman.

 At the end of the day, women are only human, and many men purposefully prey on that.
-Touting her stance as a survivor and gender and community rights fighter then, Meena powerfully drives home this tired social hypocrisy.
+Touting her stance as a survivor and gender rights and community fighter then, Meena powerfully challenges this tired social hypocrisy.
 The strongest, smartest females can be the target because they are individuals before they are women: reacting in entirely normal, acceptable ways.
 For example, if a man appears charming and caring, and is viewed as such by the wider world, why wouldn’t you also think so?
 If someone threatens you with psychological and physical violence, would you not also buckle – perhaps more than once?
-“Forget deep, psychological scars from childhood,” Meena passionately told me when asked about the theory of parenting informing a person’s vulnerability.
-“That’s a secondary issue – another way to entrench the idea that women have invited violence upon themselves.”
+“Forget deep, psychological scars from childhood,” Meena passionately told me when asked about the theory of parenting informing a person’s vulnerability: “that’s a secondary issue – another way to entrench the idea that women have invited violence upon themselves.”
 She is not saying don’t get help if it is needed, but implores us not to make this the default diagnosis.
-“This a socio- economic problem: an expectation of passivity that many men, especially in India, freely exploit.
+“This a socio-economic problem: an expectation of passivity that many men, especially in India, freely exploit.
 As a woman you find yourself culturally invested in preserving the idea of home and commitment to family.
 In the case of film actresses and working women generally, they are bound financially by their industries and the trajectory that they need to accomplish: it becomes necessary to suffer to thrive in the work-place.”
-Thus, the real problem emerges an invisible system that surreptitiously protects “unchecked male entitlement.”
+Thus, the real problem emerges an invisible patriarchy that surreptitiously protects “unchecked male entitlement.”

 After writing When I Hit You, a catharsis in itself, how did you seek to heal in the long-term?